molpopgen/fwdpp/doc/md/multiloc.md

 At this point, you are probably ready to see the full implementation of  diploid_ind_2locus.cc for the remaining details.

+# Sampling from a multilocus simulation

+TODO

+# Serialization: in-memory copying and file I/O

+TODO

 ## Mechanics of the multilocus recombination

 If anyone is interested in how the book-keeping for multilocus recombination works, see the library file multilocus_rec.hpp, which defines the functions KTfwd::fwdpp_internal::multilocus_rec.
 You can also look at the unit test code mlocusCrossoverTest.cc, which implements manually-concocted examples to make sure that the outcomes of these functions are correct (which means that I can write down what should happen on paper, and I get the same result from the unit test).